roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 # Undergoing dev // Documented ASAP!!

 {{< hint warning>}}
-- Undergoing dev // Documented ASAP!!
-- Status 85% Done

-- Fitness function optimization needed.
+- I am currently writing the remaining details about the Genetic Algorithm: 85%

 - **Bug**: Parameter ranges is mutating with values from a different param_range.
-- **Disclaimer** - used the [freeCodeCamp.org](https://www.freecodecamp.org/news/train-an-ai-to-play-a-snake-game-using-python/) base code for the Snake Game, with a couple tweaks for my Genetic Algorithm implementation.
+- **Disclaimer** - used the [freeCodeCamp.org](https://www.freecodecamp.org/news/train-an-ai-to-play-a-snake-game-using-python/) base code for the Snake Game, with a couple tweaks for my RL / Genetic Algorithm implementation.
 {{< /hint >}}

 {{< columns >}}